From exploring the city’s history, to great shopping and restaurants, this travel guide will help you plan your day trip to Oxford.

 Queen Street and the High Street are home to chain stores including Marks and Spencer, French Connection, Primark and Topshop.
 But why go all the way to Oxford for a standard shopping experience?

-If you fancy a rummage, check out Unicorn vintage store on Ship Street.
+If you’re visiting oxford for the day and fancy a rummage, check out Unicorn vintage store on Ship Street.
 Jam-packed with items, it was tricky to even open the door!
 Once inside wade through mountains of fur coats, retro dresses and costume jewellery – you might find a real gem!

 For something more up to date, head to Fresh Clothing in Oxford Covered Market.
 I loved the bright coloured dresses and quirky shoes.
 There were also some lovely floral accessories!